Find Exotic Edible Plants for Your Garden

 Portland, Oregon

-A delicious mix of citrus trees, olives, figs, and lots of sub-tropical fruit.
+Here you will find a delicious mix of citrus trees, olives, figs, and lots of sub-tropical fruit.

 Sam Hubert from One Green World joined us on the Food Garden Life show with top cold-hardy citrus picks.
 Find out Sam’s favourite cold-hardy citrus.